 Are there any additional comments or suggestions for the re-development of the trails in this park?
-I think the development of a proper trail along the friend "will be great as it is used year round and "in prevent erosion."

-The few bikers I have seen on Giants Head have seen going up the road and coming down along rughly "The Grind" so to have a descent "mountain p-T.O.
+I think the development of a proper trail along "The "stind" will be great as it is used year reund and sin prevent erosion.
+The few bikers I have seen on Giants Head have een going up the read and coming down along rughly "The Grind" so to have a doscont "mountain P.T.O.